 This caused distress to the patient’s family, for which we have apologised, and we opened a second serious incident investigation around this data breach.
 We asked staff who were involved in the investigation to provide handwriting and fingerprint examples in order to immediately rule themselves out of the investigation.
 Staff were asked to provide these, and were not threatened with disciplinary action if they chose not to do so.

 However, we know that for some colleagues involved that it did not necessarily feel that way and that this was a very difficult and stressful situation for them, for which we are sorry.
 This was an exceptional case in terms of investigation and doesn’t form our standard practice, but knowing the impact it has had on staff involved we will continue to reflect as an organisation on our approach.
 We have apologised to our staff.
 We have no intention of pursuing fingerprint requests further.

-We shared our serious incident investigation process with the Care Quality Commission (CQC), and the NHS national head of whistleblowing.
+We shared our serious incident investigation process with the Care Quality Commission (CQC), and NHS Improvement.